Hold this thread as I walk away

 - The Wizards of Waverly Place episode "Wizards vs. Werewolves" includes the mummy variation.

-- In an episode of Bewitched, Samantha Stephens used this trope to get revenge on a Rich Bitch (part of the same episode described on the It's a Costume Party, I Swear page, incidentally).
+- In the Bewitched episode "Snob in the Grass," Samantha Stephens used this trope to get revenge on a Rich Bitch.

 - One recurring sketch by Armstrong and Miller involves an accident-prone presenter who continually ends up destroying priceless historical artifacts.
 Guess what happens in the one where there's a centuries-old tapestry.